26abhaykumarsingh/sharpeAI_assignment/README.md

 ## Submission

-The code is available in the [GitHub repository] https://github.com/26abhaykumarsingh/sharpeAI_assignment and deployed on [Vercel](deployment-link).
+The code is available in the [GitHub repository] https://github.com/26abhaykumarsingh/sharpeAI_assignment and deployed on [Vercel]https://sharpe-ai-assignment-pink.vercel.app/.

 ## Instructions for Installation and Running